Borassus akeassii

 The dark brown, coarsely fibrous wood is a highly prized timber locally[

 ].
-It is very resistant to termites and fungi, and is used in carpentry, construction and also for household articles[
+It is very resistant to termites and fungi, and is used in carpentry, house construction and also for household articles[

 ].